goranikin/snu_retrieval/src/data_augmentation/Prompt.md

 >>> discrete latent representations with vector quantization codebook optimization hybrid loss functions perceptual and adversarial training image video reconstruction generative neural networks
 ```

-It doesn't match with LitSearch query data.
+It doesn't match the LitSearch query data.

 ## 3

-I think it's need to add few shot to generate query which I want.
+I think it's necessary to add a few-shot example to generate queries as I want.

 There is no citation sentence data corresponding to the query.
-Therefore, I generated fake sentences with query data using LLM, GPT-4.1.
+Therefore, I generated fake sentences and query data using GPT-4.1.

 prompt:
 ```